SowmyaTukakula/Bulking-up-our-JWKS-server/README.md

 # Bulking-up-our-JWKS-server
-enhance the security and functionality of your JWKS server by implementing AES encryption for private keys, adding user registration capabilities, logging authentication requests, and optionally introducing a rate limiter to control request frequency.
+Enhance the security and functionality of your JWKS server by implementing AES encryption for private keys, adding user registration capabilities, logging authentication requests, and optionally introducing a rate limiter to control request frequency.